DmitryOlshansky/hedgehog/README.md

 # Headgehog

-Hedgehog is a simple drop-in replacement for memcached written in D
+Hedgehog is a simple drop-in replacement for memcached

 ## Building